 Dual Diagnosis Treatment: For individuals with co-occurring mental health conditions, dual diagnosis treatment addresses both substance use disorders and mental health issues simultaneously, promoting a more comprehensive recovery.

-Relapse Prevention Programs: These programs focus on equipping individuals with the skills and strategies needed to prevent relapse and maintain long-term sobriety.
+Relapse Prevention Programs: These programs may focus on equipping individuals with the skills and strategies needed to prevent relapse and maintain long-term sobriety.
 Education about triggers, coping mechanisms, and developing a relapse prevention plan are essential components.

 Medications Used for Club Drug Addictions